-The Virginia Department of Health (VDH) is requesting your help to further our understanding of tick ecology in Virginia.
-Our goal is to better understand which ticks are biting humans as well as the spatial distribution of Virginia's tick species.
+The Virginia Department of Health (VDH) would like your help to further our understanding of tick ecology in Virginia.
+Our goal is to better understand which ticks are biting humans as well as the spatial distribution of Virginia's tick species of public health concern.

 If you have questions about the survey please email: va.ticksurvey@vdh.virginia.gov